 Under Luxembourg law the Company is required to transfer to a legal reserve a minimum of 5 % of its net profits each year until this reserve equals 10 % of the issued share capital.
 This reserve is not available for distribution.

 Capital contribution

-On 13 December 2017 the shareholder contributed an amount of EUR 365,000 in cash as capital contribution without issuing any shares.
+During the financial period 2016 the shareholder contributed an amount of EUR 107,000 in cash as capital contribution without issuing any shares.
 This capital contribution is distributable to the shareholder subject to availability of the funds.